-Most horse owners will be familiar with the hindlimb flexion test.
-It involves bending the hock and stifle, holding the leg fixed in this flexed position and then trotting the horse away.
+Most horse owners will be familiar with the flexion test.
+It involves bending all the joints in a horse’s leg, holding the leg fixed in this flexed position for a period of time and then trotting the horse away.

 But there is no real agreement about how long the limb should be held up, nor about whether it is the action of forcibly bending the leg, or of holding it bent, that reveals the lameness.

 Vets in Kansas tried to shed some light on this.
 They devised a method of scoring the response to flexion tests using video footage of a horse trotting away from the camera.

 They filmed the flexion tests performed on 34 horses presented for lameness investigation.
 For each horse, they carried out the flexion test for a 60-second hold-up time and for a five-second hold-up time.

 The horses were randomly assigned to two groups: those in which the five-second test was performed first and those which had the full 60-second test first.